OOPSpam/blog/_posts/2023-05-22-spam-protection-for-forminator.md

 ## OOPSpam WordPress plugin

-[Our WordPress plugin](https://wordpress.org/plugins/oopspam-anti-spam/) is another way to stop spam on your Forminator and WordPress comments.
+[OOPSpam WordPress plugin](https://wordpress.org/plugins/oopspam-anti-spam/) (that's us 👋) is another way to stop spam on your Forminator and WordPress comments.
 The plugin works with OOPSpam API that protects over 3.5M websites daily.
 While the other alternatives above are free, OOPSPam API is a paid service.
 But it does come with free 40/month spam checks for you to test and see the difference.

 It's likely you have already tried the above options, and they didn't work for you.
 It could be [a slow website from reCAPTCHA or hCaptcha](https://www.oopspam.com/blog/recaptcha-performance-analyses) or overwhelming spam you are still getting despite implementing the above alternatives.
 What makes OOPSpam different from other solutions is that it doesn't slow your website and is effective against human spammers and bots.
 There is no challenge to solve.
 No performance penalty as everything happens in your server instead of client-side.
 The OOPSpam API uses machine learning models, content analyses, IP & email reputation, and other rule-based checks to score every contact form submission.
 A combination of all these analyses returns a single spam score that is how it accurately stops both manual spam and bots.